fossasia/pslab-mini-hardware/README.md

 This repository contains the PSLab-Mini hardware design files.
 PSLab Mini is a scaled-down version of the PSLab board, aiming to provide instruments for doing signal measurements.
 It consists of an Oscilloscope, a Logic analyzer, and a Multimeter.

-It also integrates an ESP chip in conjuction with the main MCU(STM32), for enabling internet connectivity via the board.
+It also integrates an ESP chip in conjunction with the main MCU(STM32), for enabling internet connectivity via the board.

 * Firmware: https://github.com/fossasia/pslab-mini-firmware